DIY Ocean Animal Sensory Bottle for Preschoolers

 Strengthen Motor Skills

 Grabbing, pinching, folding, shaking, cutting, and turning (just to name a few) are actions necessary to build up gross and fine motor skills.
-Sensory play with play dough and other sensory material promotes all of that and more, depending on each specific activity.
+Sensory play with play dough and other sensory materials promotes all of that and more, depending on each specific activity.

 “They loved this more than Play doh.
 I was amazed. “